artiepoole/artiepoole.github.io/index.md

 ---
+layout: default
 ---

-This is a page with content on it.
-Sadly, there's no fucking menu anywhere
+This is a page with content on it and even a menu!